clockworklabs/spacetime-docs/docs/sdks/rust/index.md

 }
 ```

-Configure the URI of the SpacetimeDB instance or cluster which hosts the remote module.
+Configure the URI of the SpacetimeDB instance or cluster which hosts the remote database containing the module.

 #### Method `with_module_name`